 Gardening provides light physical exercise that helps maintain muscle strength and flexibility.
 It also brings a sense of accomplishment, reduces stress and anxiety, and enhances mental well-being【Smith & Jones, 2021】.

 Choose tools with bright colors and high contrast for easy identification.
-Ergonomically designed tools with comfortable grips reduce hand fatigue, and automated devices like self-watering systems can make gardening easier and safer.
+Ergonomically designed tools with comfortable grips reduce hand fatigue, and Devices like voice-activated watering timers, automatic irrigation systems, and gardening apps with voice features can make gardening easier.

 References